Open vs. Closed Mortgage in Canada (2026): What's the Difference?

 No. At the end of your term you can pay it off, switch lenders, or renew with no penalty — penalties only apply when you break the mortgage mid-term.

 Not sure which to choose?
-Talk to us — we'll match an open or closed mortgage to your real timeline so you don't overpay for unused flexibility.
+Talk to us — we'll match an open or closed mortgage to your real timeline so you don't overpay for flexibility you'll never use.

 Mortgage content produced by Mortgage Squad Advisors' team of FSRA-licensed mortgage advisors and reviewed under the supervision of the brokerage's Principal Broker (FSRA Brokerage #13737) before publication.